hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 **Figure TP53-BP1- 3**

 Step 3.
-On the results page, scroll down to the heading: "The ELMs in the following table are known instances annotated from the literature" (Fig TP53-BP1-3) This table has details of SLiMs which have been manually annotated in the ELM database.
-The columns show each motif name, the sequence(s) that matched the motif as well as their starting and ending positions and the logic of the annotation. followed by a short description of each motif, to which cell compartments its has been associated, and finally the regular expression of the motif.
+On the results page, scroll down to the heading: "The ELMs in the following table are known instances annotated from the literature" (Fig TP53-BP1-3).
+This table has details of SLiMs which have been manually annotated in the ELM database.
+The columns show each motif name, the sequence(s) that matched the motif as well as their starting and ending positions and the logic of the annotation followed by a short description of each motif, to which cell compartments its has been associated, and finally the regular expression of the motif.